neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Pulp Fiction.md

 ---

 # Pulp Fiction (1994)

-The lives of two mob hitmen, a boxer, a gangster and his wife, and a pair of diner bandits intertwine in four tales of violence and redemption.
+​​The lives of two mob hitmen, a boxer, a gangster and his wife, and a pair of diner bandits intertwine in four tales of violence and redemption.

+**8.9** on [object Object]